loda-lang/loda-programs/programs/README.md

 * [A178218](oeis/A178218.asm): Numbers of the form 2k^2-2k+1 or 2k^2-1.
 * [A178312](oeis/A178312.asm): n * T(ceiling(n/2)), where T are the triangular numbers, A000217.
 * [A178405](oeis/A178405.asm): Numbers such that the rounded up arithmetic mean of their digits differs from their digital root.
+* [A178521](oeis/A178521.asm): The cost of all leaves in the Fibonacci tree of order n.
 * [A178574](oeis/A178574.asm): 2*n*(9*n-1).
+* [A178787](oeis/A178787.asm): Number of numbers <= n having distinct digits in their decimal representation, cf. A010784.
 * [A178915](oeis/A178915.asm): Rearrangement of natural numbers so that every partial sum is composite.
 * [A178977](oeis/A178977.asm): (3*n+2)*(3*n+5)/2.
 * [A179052](oeis/A179052.asm): Range and record values of number of partitions of n into powers of 10 (cf. A179051).